Sarania/BlissfulAI/README.md

 Welcome to **BlissfulAI**, a work in progress uncensored chatbot for LLMs.

-Update: July 7, 2024: I'm getting a more capable GPU next month so that I will be able to continue development on this project and add all the features and things I want!
-Stay tuned!
-Update: August 13, 2024: I got it baby!
+* Update: August 13, 2024: I got it baby!
 She's now the proud of owner of an RTX 4070 TiSu 16GB!
 Let the development begin!

+* Update: July 7, 2024: I'm getting a more capable GPU next month so that I will be able to continue development on this project and add all the features and things I want!
+Stay tuned!

 <p align="center">
   <img src="resources/screenshot.png" alt="Example interaction"/>